-Preparation for snow plowing properly begins in July.
+Preparation for snow plowing properly begins before the first snow.
 Equipment, materials, storage, handling, mobilization and staffing planning, route mapping and a host of other details are long range scenarios.

 Here are some key steps to remember:

 - Plow operators should be familiar with their routes in dry weather, making note of problem areas.
 When possible, highway maintenance people should be engaged to remove, repair or otherwise mitigate bad spots.